GreenfishK/DataCitation/README.md

 However, these actors will most probably not interact with the rdf_data_citation package itself but rather use GUIs to accomplish their use case goals.
 This python API can therefore be easily integrated into other projects, such as landing pages or GUIs for querying and citing data.
-In [Usage](#Usage) we provide code snippets for all the major use cases for all actors.
+In [Usage](#Usage) we provide code snippets for all the major use cases and actors.
 This project can be built from scratch or installed directly from anaconda.org as shown in [Installation](#Installation).
 Last, if you notice any bugs or major issues please use https://github.com/GreenfishK/DataCitation/issues to report